FullstackAcademy/Study-Saturday-Redux/README.md

 ## Objective: Build a form to add new students to our app

 ### Details
+	- Create a POST route for adding a new student
 	- Front end should consist of a table view of all students
 	- Clicking on a student should show a detailed view of that individual student's test scores
 	- Front end should also include a form for adding new student